Merrick Garland to be questioned on Cuomo, Hunter Biden and more at AG confirmation hearing

 Garland was former President Barack Obama's Supreme Court nominee in 2016 after Justice Antonin Scalia died.
 But Republicans refused to give him a hearing, saying they believed that the winner of that election should have the opportunity to replace Scalia.
 Justice Neil Gorsuch now occupies that seat.

-Fox News' Ronn Blitzer and Evie Fordham contributed to this report.
+Fox News' Ronn Blitzer, Jodie Curtis and Evie Fordham contributed to this report.